 Chapters 9-11 embrace the first oracle.
 This burden concerns the Gentile nations of the world and their rejection of the Messiah.

 We find the second oracle in chapters 12-14.
 The second burden deals with the nation Israel and the Coming and acceptance of the Messiah.

-The first eight verses of chapter nine are a prophecy of the conquests of Syria by Alexander the Great.
+The first eight verses of chapter 9 are a prophecy of the conquests of Syria by Alexander the Great.
 Zechariah 9:1-8 contains an oracle against Syria, which is an enemy of Israel.
-Verse 1-4 concern Israel’s opponents to the north, and verses 5-8 speak to the nations to the south in Philistia.
-Verses 11-17 covers Jehovah’s protection of His nation.
+Verses 1-4 concern Israel’s opponents to the north, and verses 5-8 speak to the nations to the south in Philistia.
+Verses 11-17 cover Jehovah’s protection of His nation.

 The burden [oracle, or heavy pronouncement] of the word of the Lord— Against the land of Hadrach,

-This oracle is prophetic.
-It is a burden that Zechariah must carry to the land of Hadrach, a northern city in Syria, which was Assyrian.
+This oracle was prophetic.
+It was a burden that Zechariah must carry to the land of Hadrach, a northern city in Syria, which was Assyrian.

 And Damascus its resting place

 Damascus is a city in southern Syria, and it was the chief city of the Arameans (Syrians).
 The “burden” of God’s oracle permanently rested on Damascus in judgment.

 (For the eyes of men And all the tribes of Israel Are on the Lord);